Europe’s top 10 chance creators, 2020-21: Grealish, KDB, Fernandes & more

 A key pass is defined as the final pass before a team-mate takes a shot.

-Malinovskiy is yet to establish himself as a first-team regular in an entertaining Atalanta side but has impressed when given a chance, and now finds himself with a spot in their best XI following Papu Gomez’s move to Sevilla.
+Malinovskiy took some time to establish himself as a first-team regular in an entertaining Atalanta side but has impressed when given a chance, and now finds himself with a spot in their best XI following Papu Gomez’s move to Sevilla.

 After finishing top of this list in 2019-20, De Bruyne was always going to be involved here.

 The Manchester City midfielder has already registered three goals and 10 assists in the Premier League so far this season, but his team-mates have coped well enough since the injury he suffered in January.